arietimmerman/a11n/src/about/README.md

 Occasionaly - because its fun - we spend some days developing software.
 Primarly for rapid prototyping.
 Moreover, again occasionaly, we apply TRIZ in order to innovate.

+## Arie Timmerman

+<a href="https://www.linkedin.com/in/arietimmerman">Arie Timmerman</a> is the owner and sole employee of __a11n__.
+He has a background in security and identity and access management.
+With __a11n__ he provides a wide range of services.

+Arie participated in over 20 identity centered projects in different industries.
+He holds a master's degree in Business Information Technology, and a bachelor in Computer Science.
+He passed examens of SABSA, CISSP, TOGAF Foundation, ITIL Foundation, PRINCE2 Foundation, SailPoint IdentityIQ Engineer, ForgeRock AM, SecurityIQ and iWelcome.